Moving averages are a fantastic tool for trend follower strategies, but what is the best EMA for 1-hour chart?

 Multi-day Trader.
 If you are a multi-day trader on daily charts, you can use the hourly chart to perfect your entry.

-Many traders prefer to use daily charts because they are much more reliable and less subject to the nervousness of the market.
+Many traders prefer to use daily charts because they are much more reliable and less subject to the market’s nervousness.

 But you can find better entry opportunities by using an hourly chart for market entry.